Exclusive Deal:MN Medical Card for $99$139use codeMNHUB

 8 plants (4 flowering)

-Where You Can Consume
+Where Can You Consume Cannabis in Minnesota?

 Private Residences